Hoffman Hills State Recreation Area

 Hoffman Hills State Recreation Area is a 707 acre unit of the Wisconsin state park system near Menomonie.
 A network of trails provides access to wooded hills, prairie, and wetlands.
-There are three picnic areas and a 60 ft observation tower.
-Visitors are allowed to gather edible mushrooms, nuts, and berries, and hunting is allowed in the fall.
+There are parking areas, picnic areas and a 60 ft observation tower accessible by trail.
+Visitors are allowed to gather edible mushrooms, nuts, and berries, and deer hunting is allowed in November during Wisconsin's 9-day gun season.